lucasmccomb/watson-assistant-chatbot-ui/README.md

         <img src="./public/screenshots/5-b-ii.png" alt="Image 5-b-ii" width="600px"/>
     5. Click on 'Service credentials' in the left-hand menu
         <img src="./public/screenshots/5-c.png" alt="Image 5-c" width="400px"/>
-    6. In the 'Service Credentials' list, click 'View credentials' on one of the listed credentials (it shouldn't matter which credential you choose).
+    6. In the 'Service credentials' list, click 'View credentials' on one of the listed credentials (it shouldn't matter which credential you choose).
         <img src="./public/screenshots/5-d.png" alt="Image 5-d" width="600px"/>
     7. Copy the value of `apikey` to the `ASSISTANT_API_KEY` value in the `.env` file
     8. Copy the value of `url` to the `ASSISTANT_URL` value in the `.env` file